-8.5 The NPPF makes it clear, in paragraph 126, that 'good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities.'
+8.5 The NPPF makes it clear, in paragraph 131, that 'good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities.'
 In January 2021 the Government published the National Design Guide to illustrate how well-designed places that are beautiful, healthy, greener, enduring and successful can be achieved in practice.
-The Guidance notes that provides a structure that it can be used for the content of local design policies, guides and codes, and addresses issues that are important for design codes where these are applied to large scale development on single or multiple sites."
+The Guidance advises that it provides a structure that can be used for the content of local design policies, guides, and codes.
+It also comments that it addresses issues that are important for design codes where these are applied to large scale development on single or multiple sites.
 This was followed up in July 2021 by the more detailed National Model Design Code which sets out guidance for what could be included in a Design Code for sites and places.